 Termite damage can be a costly and frustrating problem for homeowners, and it’s also a widespread issue.
 Every year, roughly 600,000 homes in the United States are damaged by termites.
 Fixing a termite infestation can cost thousands of dollars and may require professional home repairs.
 Most homeowners are unaware of a termite infestation until it is too late and significant damage has already occurred.

 When termite damage is covered by homeowners insurance

-There are only two situations when homeowners insurance will cover the cost of termite damage repair and extermination, including:
+TThere are generally only two situations when homeowners insurance will help cover the cost of termite property damage repair and extermination, including:

-- When the termite infestation is caused by a covered peril: If termites enter the home because of a covered peril, the homeowner’s insurance policy will cover the infestation.
+- When the termite infestation is caused by or causes a covered peril: If a covered peril directly caused a termite infestation, a homeowners insurance policy might cover the damages.
 For example, if a hailstorm damages the roof and termites get into the attic, it may be covered under insurance.
 In those cases, you may be able to file a claim, submit evidence of the damage and have your claim approved by your insurance company.

-- When the house collapses due to termite damage: If the home has an unknown termite issue with severe termite damage and collapses due to structural issues, home insurance will likely pay for the rebuilding.
+- When the house collapses due to termite damage: If the home has an unknown termite issue with severe termite damage, causing collapse due to structural issues, home insurance will likely pay for the rebuilding.
 Even if the damage is gradual, the home insurance company will likely still consider it a covered loss.
 However, if the homeowner is aware of termite damage and waits until further damage to make a claim, a carrier is likely to deny the claim.

 When termite damage is not covered by homeowners insurance

-Termite damage is typically not covered by homeowners insurance, according to the Insurance Information Institute (III).
-Bug, pest and rodent problems are considered preventable, and homeowners are expected to take proactive measures to avoid infestations.
+Termite damage is typically not covered by homeowners insurance, according to the Insurance Information Institute (Triple-I).
+Bug, pest and rodent problems are usually considered preventable, and homeowners are expected to take proactive measures to avoid infestations.

 Personal property that is damaged by termites is not covered by homeowners insurance either.
 Insurance will only cover damage to the physical structure of the home and attached structures, depending on the policy’s terms.